Skip to content

 What kind of content can I find on the site?

-You'll find sections on the latest global dementia news, drugs and treatments (including trials), symptoms and early diagnosis, coping strategies, herbal and natural remedies, statistics, legal aspects, charity updates, brain training games, and more.
+You'll find sections on the latest global dementia news, drugs and treatments (including trials), symptoms and early diagnosis, coping strategies, herbal and natural remedies, statistics, legal aspects, charity updates, brain training games, and a lot more - we are adding resources as quickly as we can.

 Is there a forum for members?

 Yes, there are friendly forums where you can share experiences, ask for advice, offer support, and connect with others on similar journeys.
 There are plenty of off-topic discussions also.
+Presently, these are switched off as we are ensuring we comply with the Online Safety Act for the protection of our members - we expect the Forums to be active again sometime in March 2026.

 Do I need to register to use the forum?